Class Times & Information

-These are slow hatha flow classes with yogic breathing, sun salutations, flow sequences, asana (postures) and relaxation.
-It is suitable for all including beginners but if you are totally new to yoga I recommend you attend the beginners class on Thursdays at 6.15pm to get used to the class first.
+If you are totally new to yoga I recommend you attend the gentle yoga class on Fridays at 12noon to get used to the basic movements first.

-Four classes for £30 booked as a four week block or £10 for a single class.
-A term (three months of 13 weekly classes) costs £90.
+Four classes for £30 (to be used within a month) or £10 for a single class.
 Introductory offer of four classes for £24, must be used within 4 weeks.
-Student discount available on the Tuesday class only – £20 for four weeks or £6 drop in.
+Concession price for those who feel unable to pay the full price – £20 for four classes.

 Private yoga lessons